-In fact, even a significant chunk of the Bay Area’s high-income residents prefer to rent.
+Even a significant chunk of the Bay Area’s high-income residents prefer to rent.
 And with the demand rising for rental properties, there has also been a surge of new and upscale developments in San Francisco and other Bay cities.

 As the rental supply catches up with the demand, more windows of opportunity to invest in an apartment or other forms of multi-family properties open up.
 You’ve got small apartment buildings and duplexes, boutique residences, and sprawling apartment complexes that offer many amenities.

 That said, it’s surprisingly and relatively easy to get financing for multi-family real estate.
 The reason is simple.
-Unlike single-family homes, multi-family properties generate a much larger cash flow every month, given the building is mostly occupied.
+Unlike single-family homes, multi-family properties generate a much larger cash flow every month, given the building is mainly occupied.
 And even if the property only has a handful of tenants, it still generates income.

 Because of that, lenders, banks, and other institutions view multi-family real estate as a less risky investment than single-family homes.